 If you are doing scrum then the team will be very consistent.
 Yes people come and go put the team is not created just to do this project.
 The team is put together to work on it's product portfolio and together with the product owner take ownership of that.
 Products are not done until they are dead.
 Projects are done when the product is delivered (or cancelled).
 When you look at the timeline for projects the first version is often at the end of the timeline.
 For products it is somewhere in the middle as you keep working on the product after the first release.
 Projects can deliver iteratively as well though it is more uncommon.

 When you first start developing a product there will be more work to do.
-But when most the features are done and the team have few tasks or stories for this product, then the product is still owned by that team.
+But when most of the features are done and the team has few tasks or stories for this product, then the product is still owned by that team.
 The outcome of a project is a product, but creating teams for projects makes it harder to maintain this product afterwards - as the team will be gone.

 Scrum teams thrive with products as the team and portfolio is consistent.
 Scrum teams have a hard time doing projects as you need to recalculate your velocity for each project (which takes several sprints).
 Your learnings from previous retrospectives are also up for discussion again with your new team members.
-Which make the team members feel that they have to start over.
+Which makes the team members feel that they have to start over.
 Which makes it harder to become a high performing team.

 10 - Believing adopting scrum will be easy